ravitejas/PowerPointAutomation/README.md

 10. You can re-run it with different Settings or .txt files.
 11. When you are done, save the .pptm file as a .pptx file : i.e., a regular PowerPoint file without the VBA code.
 12. Sample .pptm and .txt files are located in examples/ folder.

+Update 4/13/2024:
+For step 2 above: The number of paragraphs per Slide can be configured.
+Different font settings can be specified for each paragraph.